Shepherd King · Chapter 5

 “Your cousin Joab will take them.
 He is not you, but they will survive.”

 They would survive.
 But they would not be counted twice, and when Resha wandered—because Resha always wandered—Joab would not go looking in the dark.
 Davin knew this.
-He left anyway.
-Some callings require you to leave the thing you love in less capable hands and trust that God’s plan includes the flock’s survival as well as yours.
+He left anyway, trusting that whatever had called him north had not forgotten the flock.

-He left Bethlehem on the north road with the messenger two steps ahead and the morning sun warming his right shoulder.
+He left Bethlehem on the north road with the messenger two steps ahead and the afternoon heat settling across his shoulders.
 The road wound through the hill country, climbing and descending through the limestone ridges that had been his entire world for sixteen years.

 At the junction where the road split—north to Gibeah and the king’s court, west to the Shephelah and the valley of Elah—Davin stopped.